NuttyFudge/DualUniverse/Dispensers/README.md

 11) Dispencers are great at selling ship blueprints, or even all of the parts in kit to build your ship.
 12) Claimed items cannot be sold from a dispenser.
 13) Dispencers do not have a LUA api to Set the price, Set the batch Size, Order
 14) Default options are crap.
-Limit 1 per,
+Limit 1 per, Time limit 5 seconds.
 15) A batch of whatever you sell is stored in the dispencer, consider the costs of this batch.

 WIP: